limsammy/samuelharrison.net/_posts/2017-06-03-project-enigma.markdown

 *The charmap is wrapped, so when a rotation reaches the last index, it goes back to `[0]` aka `A`.

-Following that protocol for each individual index allows one to translate the encrypted string back to the original method.
+Following that protocol for each individual index allows one to translate the encrypted string back to the original message.

 So in the context of creating a fully automated system to perform the crack, I employed two methods: